ALL CURRENCIES

 Adventure Discovery

 For decades Phuket has been one of the most popular island destinations in Thailand, attracting millions of visitors each year.
-With the disappearance of international tourists for the last 18 months the islands stunning beaches have once again become pristine, the azure waters teeming with an abundance of sea life and the surrounding islands rejuvenated with lush greenery unseen before.
-Now the island is ready to welcome back visitors from around the world and we’ve put together our top ten not to be missed things to experience in Phuket.
+With the disappearance of international tourists for the last 18 months, the island's stunning beaches have once again become pristine, the azure waters teeming with an abundance of sea life, and the surrounding islands rejuvenated with lush greenery unseen before.
+Now the island is ready to welcome back visitors from around the world, and we’ve put together our top 10 not-to-be-missed things to experience in Phuket.

 If you like your nature to come with a side of strange and unusual, you will love the Ma Doo Bua café.
 A must-visit destination for botanists and Instagrammers alike, this lakeside eatery is home to a colony of giant water lilies strong enough to hold the weight of a child (or a very light adult).

-Ask any older resident of Phuket and they will recount the story of the islands very own Romeo and Juliet who met their untimely end on the Sarasin Bridge.
-Connecting the mainland of Phuket and Phang Nga in southern Thailand, the bridge opened in 1967 and is considered by some, the most beautiful bridge in the country.
-In 1987 it entered the collective memory when the tragic romance between two young lovers was made into a film titled "Saphan Rak Sarasin" (Sarasin, The Bridge of Love).
-Whether you come here to reflect on life, love or have a photo shoot at the pretty pergola overlooking the river, Sarasin Bridge is guaranteed to make an impact.
+Ask any older resident of Phuket and they will recount the story of the island's very own Romeo and Juliet who met their untimely end on the Sarasin Bridge.
+Connecting the mainland of Phuket and Phang Nga in Southern Thailand, the bridge opened in 1967 and is considered by some, the most beautiful bridge in the country.
+In 1987, it entered the collective memory when the tragic romance between two young lovers was made into a film titled "Saphan Rak Sarasin" ("Sarasin, The Bridge of Love").
+Whether you come here to reflect on life or love, or have a photo shoot at the pretty pergola overlooking the river, Sarasin Bridge is guaranteed to make an impact.

-Five of the world’s seven existent species of sea turtles – Leatherback, the Loggerhead, the Olive Ridley, the Hawksbill and the Green turtles – can be found in the waters of the Andaman Sea.
+Five of the world’s seven existent species of sea turtles — leatherback, the loggerhead, the olive ridley, the hawksbill, and the green sea turtles — can be found in the waters of the Andaman Sea.
 All are classified as either endangered or threatened.
-Mai Khao beach is one of the few Phuket beaches that continues to welcome nesting turtles, thanks to the efforts of Mai Khao Marine Turtle Foundation that focuses on enhanced nest protection and improved incubation conditions.
+Mai Khao Beach is one of the few Phuket beaches that continue to welcome nesting turtles, thanks to the efforts of Mai Khao Marine Turtle Foundation which focuses on enhanced nest protection and improved incubation conditions.
 Anantara Mai Khao’s Annual Turtle Release takes place around the Songkran holiday in mid-April and brings the entire community together.

 To explore a more contemporary side of Phuket, head to the award-winning Chalong Bay Rum Distillery.
 Plan to spend a few hours here as you tour the facilities learning the centuries-old French technique of using copper stills, before joining a cocktail-making workshop centred on Chalong Bay’s pure sugarcane juice rum.
 Distilled and bottled in Phuket and packed with local botanicals, it skillfully showcases the terroir of the island.